-- 1. Open and Date Stamp Application - 2.
-Look up account information using Infor - 3.
-Review customer application - 4.
-Contact customer to schedule pre-inspection - 5.
-Review application with customer and gather all data necessary for approval to proceed - 6.
-Verify account is in good standing by coordinating with assigned personnel in Billing Operations, Backflow Prevention, Resource Compliance and Conservation - 7.
+- 1. Open and date stamp application. - 2.
+Look up account information. - 3.
+Review customer application. - 4.
+Contact customer to schedule pre-inspection. - 5.
+Review application with customer and gather all data necessary for approval to proceed. - 6.
+Verify account is in good standing by coordinating with assigned personnel in Billing Operations, Backflow Prevention, Resource Compliance, and Conservation. - 7.
+Negotiate rebate amount, conditions of payment, and method of measurement of savings.
+Ensure that these terms are clearly included in a contract attachment. - 8.
+Work with Legal Department to review contract. - Determine if level of rebate requires further review by Finance Department or if amount of rebate is subject to limits of payments requiring board or city council approval. - 10.
 Once application is approved, send letter of approval to customer.
-If application is not approved, send letter detailing the required information - 8.
-Upon completion, gather all invoices and conduct post-inspection - 9.
-Draft contract and submit for legal review - 10.
+If application is not approved, send letter detailing the required information - 11.
+Upon completion, gather all invoices and conduct post-inspection.
+Set time-frame for additional inspections if this is a long-term performance contract. - 12.
 Send two original copies of contract to customer for signature.
-Both copies need to be signed

-11. Executed contracts under \$ need to be signed by through legal

-and Vice President prior approval

-12. If rebate is greater than \$ prepare

-- 13. Upon approval, have contracts signed - 14.
-Upon signing of contracts, deliver rebate and contract to customer
+Both copies need to be signed. - 13.
+Executed contracts under \$ need to be signed by , and routed through legal and the vice president prior to approval. - 14.
+If rebate is greater than \$ prepare . - 15.
+Upon approval, have contracts signed. - 16.
+Upon signing of contracts, and completion of required inspections deliver rebate check to appropriate authority for the company under contract.